Advanced Technology Techniques

 What are orthotics?

-Orthotics are devices that are designed to provide support, cushioning, and alignment to the feet, ankles, and lower legs.
-They are commonly used to alleviate foot, ankle, and lower leg pain and to correct structural abnormalities such as flat feet or high arches.
-Orthotics can also help improve balance and stability and can be used to prevent or treat injuries.
+Orthotics are custom-made devices that offer support, cushioning, and alignment to the feet, ankles, and lower legs.
+They are often used to alleviate foot, ankle, and lower leg pain and to correct structural abnormalities such as flat feet or high arches.
+Orthotics can also enhance balance and stability and are useful in both preventing and treating injuries.

 Orthotics come in a variety of types, from off-the-shelf inserts to custom-made devices that are tailored to meet an individual’s unique needs.
 Orthotics are made from a range of materials, such as foam, plastic, and metal, and can be worn in shoes or as a separate device.
 A podiatrist typically prescribes them as an effective treatment option for a range of conditions, such as plantar fasciitis, shin splints, and Achilles tendonitis.